 His 22 years of training in the Certified Volunteer Management (CVM) program has contributed to better volunteer leadership in Arkansas.

 Regarding his work with CVM, Sink said that one of his favorite writers on leadership, John Gardner, wrote about the overall ineffectiveness of the modern approach to teaching.

 Quoting Gardner, Sink said that, “All too often we are giving young people cut flowers when we should be teaching them to grow their own plants.
 That is what we are trying to do with CVM.”

 Through Sink’s leadership, Little Rock officials have developed a 10-year plan aimed at ending chronic homelessness.
 He continues to serve on the Mayor’s Commission on Homelessness and assist with the plan’s implementation.

 Sink also contributed to the University District surrounding UALR.
 Through lasting partnerships between the university, businesses, and residents, the district has developed a collaborative vision.

 Since 2004, he has served as the governor’s representative for the Southern Growth Policies Board’s Council on the Southern Community.
 He is also a member of the Arkansas Volunteer Coordinators Board, American Society for Public Administration, and the National Civic League.

-Sink earned a doctorate of public administration from the University of Georgia.
+Sink earned a Doctor of Public Administration degree from the University of Georgia.
 He has a bachelor’s degree in political science and master’s degree in geography from Miami University.